Endometriosis and treatment: what can be done?

 A diet rich in fruit and vegetables

-To limit pain or prevent it from worsening s, we recommend a diet rich in fruit and vegetables with anti-inflammatory properties.
+To limit pain or prevent it from getting worse, we recommend a diet with anti-inflammatory properties, rich in fruit and vegetables.

 Traditional Chinese medicine

 One of the most common methods used by women to treat endometriosis is traditional Chinese medicine or TCM.
 It helps to promote blood circulation and control blood stagnation in the abdomen by improving the circulation of blood cells.
-This medicine combines both acupuncture methods and the use of herbs such as Chinese angelica, Chinese buplèvre and corydalis.
+This medicine combines acupuncture methods with the use of herbs such as Chinese angelica, Chinese bupleur and corydalis.

 FAQ on endometriosis treatments

-Despite research, there is no cure for endometriosis.
-There are as many women as there are forms of the disease.
+No curative treatment for endometriosis exists to date, despite research.
+There are as many different types of endometriosis as there are women.
 Some treatments will help eliminate pain, while others will enable pregnancy.
 Only the cessation of menstruation will halt the development of this gynecological disorder.

 What are the chances of recovering from endometriosis?